kcjengr/qtpyvcp/docs/source/install/basic_usage.rst

 Launching a sim config
 ^^^^^^^^^^^^^^^^^^^^^^
-Several sim configurations are included with QtPyVCP, they should have been copied to your `~/linuxcnc/configs` directory when you installed QtPyVCP.
+Several sim configurations are included with QtPyVCP, they should have been copied to your `~/linuxcnc` directory when you installed QtPyVCP.
+If not run `$ cp -r linuxcnc $HOME` from the qtpyvcp directory to install them.

 **Included sim configs**::

-  sim
+  sim.qtpyvcp
+  ├── hal-widgets.ini
+  ├── xyz.ini
+  ├── xyz3s.ini
+  ├── xyz-metric.ini
+  ├── xyzab.ini
   ├── xyzb.ini
   ├── xyzcw.ini
-  ├── xyz.ini
-  ├── xyz-metric.ini
   └── xyzy-gantry.ini

 To launch the basic XYZ sim machine run::

-  linuxcnc sim/xyz.ini
+  linuxcnc ~/linuxcnc/configs/sim.qtpyvcp/xyz.ini

 This should start LinuxCNC and show the VCP chooser with a list of available VCPs.